Anxiety Disorders: Exploring the Different Types

 Symptoms of Agoraphobia

-• Avoidance of crowded places or situations that trigger anxiety
+• Avoidance of crowded areas or public spaces

 • Fear of being alone outside the home